danielneil/Shark/README.md

 # Shark - An Algorithmic Trading Platform

-Shark is scalable open source algorithmic trading and backtesting platform.
+Shark is an open source algorithmic trading and backtesting platform.

 It enables the use of (simultaneous) programmable strategies to identify and execute upon trading opportunities, coupled with a backtesting framework.
 It also has an embedded strategy and backtest development environment.